 State Center is a very small city located in the state of Iowa.
 With a population of 1,392 people and just one neighborhood, State Center is the 322nd largest community in Iowa.
-Much of the housing stock in State Center was built prior to World War II, making it one of the older and more historic cities in the country.
+State Center has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, State Center is generally considered to be a blue-collar town.
-35.84% of the State Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in State Center, you'll notice that it is more blue-collar than most other communities in America.
+35.84% of State Center’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, State Center is a city of professionals, transportation and shipping workers, and managers.
 There are especially a lot of people living in State Center who work in healthcare (14.10%), management occupations (7.65%), and teaching (6.33%).

 Of important note, State Center is also a city of artists.
 State Center has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape State Center’s character.

-Telecommuters are a relatively large percentage of the workforce: 16.43% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in State Center telecommute to their jobs.
+Overall, about 16.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, State Center does not have a public transit system used by locals to get to and from work.
+State Center is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, State Center is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.44% of adults 25 and older in the city have at least a bachelor's degree.